 This recipe for simple granola will convince you to never buy granola again!
 I’ll teach you How to make Granola in a few easy steps, easily adaptable to your favorite nuts and spices.

-This recipe yields about one and a half gallon size bags and keep well in the bags sealed tightly for about 2 weeks.
+This recipe yields about one and a half gallon-size bags, and keeps well for up to two weeks.
 Now that you have a basic recipe and know how to make granola at home, the flavor possibilities are endless!

 If you’re looking for a decadent granola treat try ABK’s Peanut Butter Granola!